Nick Madrigal Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.29 team ERA that ranks 17th among all MLB pitching staffs.
+- The Pirates have the 18th-ranked team ERA across all MLB pitching staffs (4.36).

-- The Pirates surrender the third-fewest home runs in baseball (67 total, one per game).
+- Pirates pitchers combine to allow the second-fewest home runs in baseball (70 total, one per game).

-- Oviedo makes the start for the Pirates, his 14th of the season.
-He is 3-5 with a 4.16 ERA and 63 strikeouts in 71 1/3 innings pitched.
+- The Pirates are sending Bido (0-0) to the mound to make his second start of the season.

-- In his most recent time out on Saturday against the New York Mets, the right-hander went 6 1/3 innings, giving up two earned runs while surrendering four hits.
+- His last appearance was on Thursday against the Chicago Cubs, when the righty tossed four innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.